Smithsonian/mpc-public/mpc-orb/DEVELOPER_NOTES.md

 If you want to edit/develop the code within `src/mpc_orb/`, ensure that you create appropriate unit tests within the `tests/` directory.

-To check that your code works as expected, you can run the commands in [the Local Build section](#local-build) below.
+To check that your code will work as expected when distributed, you can run the commands in [the Local Build section](#local-build) below.

 ### Local Build